 The last step is to configure DNS entries in Route 53 to point to the newly created CloudFront distrubutions.

-Go to AWS Console and open Route 53.
-Open Hosted zone for your domain and click Create Record Set.
+.
+Open Hosted zone for your domain and click Create Record Set

-• Enter name www.
+- Enter name

-• Check Alias as Yes.
+as type. - Check Alias as

-• Choose CloudFront distribution for your www domain from the list.
+. - Choose CloudFront distribution for your

-Next create one more Record Set for the naked domain (leave name empty and choose CloudFront distribution for the naked domain, in my case to the adragunov.com).
+Next create one more Record Set for the naked domain (leave name empty and choose CloudFront distribution for the naked domain, in my case to the adragunov.com

 So at the end the final configuration will look like this: